-Did you know you could get a refund from Ratesetter Loans?
+Can you get a refund from Ratesetter Loans?

-If you have a loan with Ratesetter Loans or you are struggling to make monthly payments, then you may be due a refund.
-If you are have missed some payments or you’re having other problems with your Ratesetter loan, then this article is for you.
+If you have taken out a loan with Ratesetter Loans or you are not sure how you’ll manage your monthly payments, you may be entitled to get a refund.
+If you are have been unable to make some of your payments or you’re facing other problems with your Ratesetter loan, then this may just be the article for you.
 Many of our readers have been able to cancel their loan or even get a refund!

-The Financial Conduct Authority decided that the time had come to take action.
-They first looked at the unfair practices and irresponsible lending choices and next created a new set of regulations to protect borrowers.
+The Financial Conduct Authority realised that they would have to start taking action.
+They first thing they did was look at unfair practices and irresponsible lending choices and as a result, they decided to create a new set of regulations, which were designed to protect borrowers.

 So, what are these regulations and how can they help you?